Driving on Suspended or Revoked License Lawyer Chicago

 Suspension vs. Revocation

-Illinois law distinguishes between a license suspension and a license revocation, and the difference is important.
+Illinois law distinguishes between a suspended license and a revoked license.

-A suspension is typically for a fixed period of time.
-Once the suspension period ends and reinstatement requirements are met, the license can usually be restored.
+Once the suspension period ends and all requirements are satisfied, the driver’s license may often be reinstated.

 Driving while revoked is often treated more harshly than driving while suspended.